San Mateo AYSO

 Division coordinator will contact the head coach and discuss the incident in person or by phone.

 Level 2 Formal Warning:

 All division coordinators for age bracket meet with Head Coach and Assistant Coach for additional fact finding.
 Written recap with any recommendations from Division Coordinator to coaches involved will follow no later than one day prior to next game.

 Level 3 Regional Hearing:

-All involved parties will meet with the Sportsmanship Committee for Q & A. The Sportsmanship Committee will make a recommendation and forward it to the Regional Commissioner.
+Parties will meet with the Sportsmanship Committee for questions and answers.
+The Sportsmanship Committee will make a recommendation and forward it to the Regional Commissioner.
 The recommendation can range from verbal counseling to termination.
 The Regional Commissioner will either approve or modify the recommendation.

 1/2 & 3/4 Play Rule

 AYSO San Mateo is committed to giving all players an opportunity to play equally and enjoy soccer.
 In San Mateo AYSO, for Division U6, Coaches are required to play all players at least half the game and will follow the “3/4 play” rule for every player, before allowing any player to play the entire game.
 For U8 through U14, Coaches are required to play all players 3/4 of the game.
 To support the Coaches, Division Coordinators will not establish teams with more players than the number that allows 3/4 play for all for U8 through U14.
 Coaches who do not follow the 3/4 play rule, will be penalized through the deduction of Sportsmanship points.
 Zero Sportsmanship points will be awarded for the game where the violation occurred.

 Excessive game point spreads are strongly discouraged and run against the spirit of the AYSO philosophy.
 Therefore, a game differential score of 6 or more goals (e.g., 7-1) is reviewed by the division coordinator who may, after investigation, deduct Sportsmanship Points (or talk to the coach in the lower divisions).